 M.A. in English & Writing Studies

-The new M.A. in English & Writing Studies will continue to offer a strong interdisciplinary foundation in English studies and our current concentrations in Applied Linguistics/TESL, Composition & Rhetoric, and Literature.
-We are also adding two exciting new interdisciplinary concentrations in Pedagogy and Public & Professional Writing.
+The new M.A. in English & Writing Studies will continue to offer a strong foundation in English studies with our concentrations in Applied Linguistics/TESL, Composition & Rhetoric, and Literature.
+We also have two exciting new interdisciplinary concentrations in Pedagogy and Public & Professional Writing.
 Students are also able to choose a dual concentration.

 Prospective Student Quick Links